 How to Prepare for a Wood Flooring Installation

-You’ve made the decision to upgrade your living space with a wood flooring installation.
-As the project date looms, homeowners need to prepare their home and help make the process smooth and hassle-free.
-Check out these easy steps to prep for wood floor installation and get your home improvement completed right the first time.
+You’ve decided to enhance your living space with wood flooring.
+As the installation day approaches, it’s important to prepare your home to ensure the process goes smoothly.
+Follow these simple steps to get ready for wood floor installation and make sure your home improvement is done right the first time.

 Clear the Room

-If you are physically able, try to handle the furniture removal and clearing process.
-You know how to take care of those items and may save yourself some money by tackling this part of the project yourself.
+If you’re able, consider handling the furniture removal and clearing yourself.
+You’re familiar with how to care for your belongings and can potentially save money by doing this part of the project on your own.

 Dealing With Dust